When your orthodontist suggests rubber bands for braces treatment, you may be afraid and ask, “Do rubber bands on braces hurt?”

 4. Wearing a rubber band without the orthodontist’s advice

-5. Not changing the elastic every day
+5. Not changing the rubber bands every day

 Why do rubber bands on braces hurt so much?